 Use of flowing water

 Mosquitos lay their eggs in standing, stagnant water.
 This is why the swampland was the perfect breeding ground for mosquitos.
 So Potter knew that getting rid of any standing water was the first step in eliminating the pests altogether.
 The retired general was a key player in the construction of Walt Disney World.
 But he was responsible for the areas not seen by Guests.
-Potter oversaw the building of ditches throughout the park grounds that would remove any water before it could pool into areas and become stagnant.
+Potter oversaw the building of drainage ditches throughout the park grounds that would remove any water before it could pool into areas and become stagnant.
 Those ditches, nicknamed “Joes’ Ditches” are still in use all over the Walt Disney World property.

 It’s nearly unnoticeable by Guests unless they’re really looking for it, but water inside the parks is always on the move.
-It’s either at the bottom of the 50-foot waterfall at Splash Mountain in Frontierland where it is constantly moving, thanks to the splashing that erupts as the log flumes descend the side of the mountain, or it’s located in an area where there are one or more fountains that keep the water churning.
-There are no areas of standing water in the parks, which make it nearly impossible for mosquitos to lay their eggs.
+It’s either at the bottom of the 50-foot waterfall at Splash Mountain in Frontierland (Magic Kingdom) where it is constantly moving, thanks to the splashing that erupts as the log flumes descend the side of the mountain, or it’s located in an area where there are one or more fountains that keep the water churning.
+There are no areas of standing water in the parks, which makes it nearly impossible for mosquitos to lay their eggs.

 The design of buildings in the parks